 A leitão restaurant is heaven for foodies, but hell for vegetarians.
 Leitão literally translates as piglet, which is what you’ll often see written in the English menu, and it’s very hard not to think of Winnie the Pooh when you see that.

-If you can get past the barbarity, this is an absolutely delicious dish.
+If you can get past the barbarity, and the fattiness, this is a delicious dish.
 The piglet is roasted in a paste that’s made from pepper, garlic, salt, bay leaves, and lard and then impaled on a metal pole before it’s roasted over a wood fire.
 The chef or assador continues to baste the meat throughout, which is usually a cooking time of roughly 2 hours.
 The result is meat that’s tender, fatty, and juicy on the inside but crisp on the outside.
 It’s pork perfection.

 There are a couple of different wines that go well with leitão.
 Espumante, Portugal’s sparkling wine, is commonly served as leitão and espumante are often associated with the same region: Bairrada.
 A bottle of espumante doesn’t usually compare to champagne or cava, but it’s simple, goes down easily, and very affordable.
 Espumante is normally a white wine, but you can get red espumantes as well.